Digitization of maritime and port operations: what is at stake?

 France Cyber Maritime members

-With almost 60 members, France Cyber Maritime brings together within three membership boards public sector players and regional coastal authorities, maritime operators and cyber security solution providers.
+With more than 70 members, France Cyber Maritime brings together within three membership boards public sector players and regional coastal authorities, maritime operators and cyber security solution providers.